metaborg/spg/README.md

 Options

+   --fuel=NUM              : Fuel provided to the backtracker (default: 400)
-   --interactive           : Run generator in interactive mode (default: false) --limit=NUM             : Number of terms to generate (default: -1) --semantics-path=STRING : Path to the static semantics specification (default: trans/static-semantics.nabl2) --verbosity=NUM         : Verbosity of the output (default: 0)
+   --limit=NUM             : Number of terms to generate (default: -1)
+   --semantics-path=STRING : Path to the static semantics specification (default: trans/static-semantics.nabl2) --size-limit=NUM        : Maximum size of terms to generate (default: 60) --verbosity=STRING      : Verbosity of the output as log level (default: ERROR)

 Arguments